Join our Board of Directors

 - Approve appropriate compensation and benefit policies and practices.

-- Propose a slate of directors to members and fill vacancies as needed.
+- Propose a slate of directors to fill vacancies as needed.

-- Annually approve the Performance Review of the Executive Director and establish his/her compensation based on recommendations of the Governance Committee and President of the Board.
+- Annually conduct the Performance Review of the Executive Director and establish their base and incentive compensation based on recommendations of the Governance Committee and President of the Board.

 - Determine eligibility for and appoint Board Committees in response to recommendations of the Governance Committee.